 Step 1: Using the fine side of a box grater, grate the butter.

 Step 2: Add the ground beef and grated butter to a mixing bowl.
-Mix it thoroughly by hand and loosely form the patties, about 1/2″ thick.
+Mix it thoroughly by hand and loosely form four to five patties, about 1/2″ thick.
 Once patties are formed, add salt and pepper.
 I like a generous amount of both, but use what you’re comfortable with.

 Step 3: Preheat your flat top griddle or cast iron skillet over medium-high heat.